graearea/graearea.github.io/mirror-mounts.md

 The first 5 sets will be £60+£4, I'll make them, send them out, receive feedback and then they'll be £80+£4.
 All my mounts are unique as every hole drilled for Caterham mirrors is different, which means they're all custom.
 Left side, right side, all custom.
 But because I can print them each individually, it's the time spent with custom editing my design that you're paying for, not the materials and tooling and all that.
 You're buying a service, not £3 of plastic.

 ## Are they any good?
+click the videos:
 [![ROCK](https://img.youtube.com/vi/K4T1gzWC7LM/0.jpg)](https://www.youtube.com/watch?v=K4T1gzWC7LM)

 [![SOLID](https://img.youtube.com/vi/swGlpLUnF-Q/0.jpg)](https://www.youtube.com/watch?v=swGlpLUnF-Q)
 I've been running them for a few months now and done 3000 miles.

 ## Are they strong?
 Yes.
-I've snapped one with a hammer, but it took sticking it in a bench vice.
+I've snapped one, but it took me sticking it in a bench vice and smacking it with a hammer.
 PLA is much stronger than you'd think.

+## How do they compare to the Aluminium Eccles?
+I've seen the aluminium ones and they're the real deal.
+They're very nice and I think the extra mass helps stop them from vibrating.
+These are 3D printed so they have the usual issues of not being smooth, but they look like this:

 ## How do I order?
-send me a message, I'll send them out.
-If you're happy, you send me the money.
-If you're not, you return them. you need to measure the distance between your two hinge mounts and the first hole on your current mirrors.
+you need to measure the distance between your two hinge mounts and the first hole on your current mirrors.
 Here is an example:

 The best way to do this is with calipers, the second best is with a tape-measure.
 If you get it wrong and you need a slightly different version, I'll ask you for £10 (which covers some of the time, materials and postage)
+Send me a message, I'll send them out.
+If you're happy, you send me the money.
+If you're not, you return them.

-## What if I think they're shit?
+## What if you think they're shit?
 I've probably sent them to you without charging you.
-Just send them back, don't pay any money.
+Just send them back, don't pay me any money.
 Same as my pedal extension plugs.
 I'm currently at 50 sets of plugs and zero refunds requested.

 ## What comes in the kit?
 * 2x custom mounts